 25V made by Jamicon.

-I replaced mine with better quality Nichicon capacitors as I didn't wanted to replace them again anytime soon.
+I replaced them with better-quality Nichicon capacitors as I didn't want to replace them again anytime soon.

 I also made sure to put them back in the same orientation, as these electrolytic capacitors are polarized.
 The polarity of the caps is indicated by a solid line on the side with the negative lead.